testground/testground/ROADMAP.md

 **Why:** We believe Testground can provide value across entire organizations.
 Making it easy to run a large-scale workload and efficient small-scale CI tests are core to its success.

-#### Milestone 1: We can use Testground EKS clusters in production
+#### Milestone 1: Users are able to start an EKS cluster and use it

 - Deploy

+#### Milestone 2: There is a Testground As A Service product that orgs like libp2p and ipfs can use

-- Security
+- Security (authentication)
-- Stability
+- domain setup

-#### Milestone 2: We can measure and improve Testground's EKS stability
+#### Milestone 3: We can measure and improve Testground's EKS stability

 - Deploying short-lived clusters for benchmarking

-#### Milestone 3: We can measure and improve Testground's EKS performance
+#### Milestone 4: We can measure and improve Testground's EKS performance

 - Deploying short-lived clusters for benchmarking

-#### Milestone 4: Dashboard & CI Tooling
+#### Milestone 5: Dashboard & CI Tooling

 ### 3. The knowledge required to work efficiently with Testground is available and easy to access